-Want one-to-one advice about any negative personality traits you might have?
-Ask an expert now.
-Simply click here to chat online.
+Get expert help with any negative personality traits you might have.
+Simply click here to chat online to someone right now.

 Toxic is a word that’s thrown about a lot these days.

 But how do you know if you are a toxic person?

 What are some things that you might do that cause you to be a toxic influence in the lives of others?